The geometry of Gaussian double Markovian distributions: Geometry of the models M(G,H)

 \subsection{Classification of the models \texorpdfstring{$\M(G,H)$}{M(G,H)} with \texorpdfstring{$|E_G \cap E_H| \leq 3$}{EG cap EH}}

 \Cref{dim_model} bounds the model dimension in terms of $|E_{G}\cap E_{H}|$.
 We finish our analysis of the geometry of $\M(G,H)$ with a classification of models with small intersections of the edge sets.
 In view of \cref{theorem:Aida} we can restrict to the cases where $E_G \cap E_H$ defines a connected graph on the subset of vertices of $N$ incident to some edge in $E_G \cap E_H$.
+For any $N' \subseteq N$, we also write $\PD_{N'}$ for the set of positive definite matrices with rows and columns indexed by $N'$.
+For disjoint subsets $N'$ and $N''$, a direct sum $\PD_{N'} \oplus \PD_{N''}$ indicates the set of block-diagonal positive definite matrices inside $\PD_{N' \cup N''}$ with the rows and columns of the two blocks indexed, respectively, by $N'$ and~$N''$, and similarly for $\PD_{N',1} \oplus \PD_{N'',1}$ if we restrict to ones on the diagonal.

 \begin{proposition} Let $E_G \cap E_H = \set{ ij }$ consist of a single edge.
 Then

 In particular, $\M_1(G,H)$ is connected and smooth of the maximal dimension~$|E_G \cap E_H| = 1$. \end{proposition}